jnashdesign/nexgen/README.md

 ```
 <br />

-## Adding a new user to Firebase authentation
+## Adding a New User to Firebase Authentation
 Firebase makes authenitication and user management really easy.
 When you first create your project, use the step-by-step guidance Firebase provides and choose "Email/Password" as your sign-in method.
 There are other methods available but this is the easiest for users and the one I have set up for the project currently.

 Just navigate to the Authentication page and there's a button that says "Add User"
 <br /><br />

-## Styling and Updates
+## Styling and Making Updates
-Any changes you need to make in the future will likely be in the ```pages``` directory.
-Each page is named in a way that makes it's use obvious, for example (Addlocation.html, is the page you use to add a new location.)
+Any page changes you need to make in the future will likely be in the ```pages``` directory.
+Each page is named in a way that makes it's use obvious, for example (Addlocation.html, is the page you use to add a new location).

+The majority of JavaScript functions appear in ```js/custom.js``` or ```js/login.js```.
+There are a few functions that are specific to pages.
+Those functions either appear at the bottom of those pages or they have their own JS files, for example: ```plan_appointment.js```, ```view_appointment.js```.

 Most styling changes will be made in the ```scss/vertical-layout-light``` directory.
 <br /><br />
 ## Migration of the latest data to database
-Let me know when you are ready and I will export the database and send it over.
+Let me know when you are ready to migrate the data recorded so far and I will export the database and provide it.

 1. Save the exported JSON somewhere you can find it.
 2. Log into your Firebase account.